Cotya/magento-composer-installer/README.md

  * [Using composer correctly (confoo) by Igor Wiedler](https://speakerdeck.com/igorw/using-composer-correctly-confoo)

+## Magento 2

+Congratulation to work with Magento 2.
+Dont try to use it together with this project.
+Your princess is in [another Castle](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/integrator_install.html#integrator-first-composer-ce)

 ## Project Details

 This project only covers the custom installer for composer.
 If you have problems with outdated versions,